kampersanda/xcdat/README.md

 ### `xcdat_benchmark`

-It measures the performance of Xcdat for a given dataset.
+It measures the performances of possible tries for a given dataset.
+To perform search operations, it randomly samples `n` queires from the dataset, where `n` is one of the parameters.

 ```
 $ xcdat_benchmark enwiki-titles.txt
 ** xcdat::trie_7_type **
-Binary mode: 0
-Alphabet size: 198
-Max key length: 253
 Number of keys: 15955763
-Number of trie nodes: 36441058
-Number of DA units: 36520704
-Number of free DA units: 79646
-TAIL length: 30776290
 Memory usage in bytes: 1.70618e+08
 Memory usage in MiB: 162.714
-Construction time in seconds: 11.828
+Construction time in seconds: 12.907
-Lookup time in microsec/query: 0.8259
+Lookup time in microsec/query: 0.4674
-Decode time in microsec/query: 1.4545
+Decode time in microsec/query: 0.8722
 ** xcdat::trie_8_type **
-Binary mode: 0
-Alphabet size: 198
-Max key length: 253
 Number of keys: 15955763
-Number of trie nodes: 36441035
-Number of DA units: 36515840
-Number of free DA units: 74805
-TAIL length: 30776290
 Memory usage in bytes: 1.64104e+08
 Memory usage in MiB: 156.502
-Construction time in seconds: 11.966
+Construction time in seconds: 13.442
-Lookup time in microsec/query: 0.844
+Lookup time in microsec/query: 0.7593
-Decode time in microsec/query: 1.0029
+Decode time in microsec/query: 1.2341
 ```

 ## Sample usage